Madahva/My-learning-area/Notes/Front-end/3) JavaScript/Web APIs.md

+## APIs

+**Application Programming Interfaces (APIs)** are constructs made available in programming languages to allow developers to create complex functionality more easily.
+They abstract more complex code away from you, providing some easier syntax to use in its place.

 # Browser APIs

 Browser APIs are built into your web browser, and are able to expose data from the surrounding computer environment, or do useful complex things.